ebruchez/public/Reading/2013-10 - The Organ.md

     - Strato of Lampsacus synthesized ideas of Democritus and Aristotle
     - Philo also mentions this
     - Archimedes
-- Ktsesibios compressor: supply air at constant pressure
+- Ktesibios compressor: supply air at constant pressure
 - just a cistern w/ water
     - P = SH
     - pr = H